19th June, 2024

 Knowing why you need to protect yourself against a hazard is one of the most important things to know because it gives you an incentive to avoid it.

-Asbestos is mostly a health risk to your lungs, but how does it get in there and what happens to your lungs when you are exposed to asbestos?
+Asbestos is mostly a health risk to your lungs - but how does it get in there and what happens to your lungs when you are exposed to asbestos?
 Let's take a look.

 It's not asbestos itself you need to worry about.
 Well, it is, but what we mean is asbestos isn't something that is going to reach out and harm you.
+It's not coming after you, and it doesn't spread by itself.

-Asbestos materials can remain in-situ within a building or structure and be perfectly safe - as long as they remain untouched and in good condition.
-However, with our habit of refurbishing, re-decorating and improving buildings, not many materials can remain untouched for long.
+Asbestos is a hidden killer.
+Asbestos-containing materials can remain in situ within a building or structure and be perfectly safe - as long as they remain untouched and in good condition.

 As soon as you drill, cut, saw, knock down or otherwise disturb an asbestos material that has been lying dormant for many years, it releases its fibres into the air.
-These asbestos fibres are so light they can stay suspended in the air for days and even weeks!

 Asbestos fibres are tiny, strong and sharp.
-Great properties for building products, creating strong, insulating and fire resistant materials.
+Great properties for building products, creating strong, insulating and fire-resistant materials.
 Not great for your health.

 Remember when we mentioned that asbestos fibres and tiny, strong and sharp?
 Well, it turns out that these properties, while good for construction, are not good for the lungs.